rvivek/rvivek.github.io/_posts/2017-06-10-raising-the-bar.md

 June 6 2017

 We all want to hire great people.
 Hiring is a skill.
 It involves two parts -- selling the candidate on the opportunity & the ability to assess in a short amount of time.
-I believe the height of ambition is a direct function of this skill.
+The height of ambition is a direct function of this skill.
 I have documented almost every interview I have taken in the last two years and what I learned from each of them.
 I'll publish a blog post on that later.
 However, if there's one pattern that obviously stood out it's the mistake of saying 'yes' when you are a 'maybe'.
 It's obviously tempting because you are in pain without the hire and you see a painkiller right in front of you.

 How to resist the temptation?
 Here are 3 questions that have helped me clear my mind: